uselagoon/lagoon-cli/docs/commands/lagoon_list_group-projects.md

 ```
   -h, --help          help for group-projects
-  -N, --name string   Name of the group to list users in (if not specified, will default to all groups)
+  -N, --name string   Name of the group to list projects in
 ```

 ### Options inherited from parent commands